QuintenJ/QuintenJ/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp; A goal-oriented IT professional with extensive knowledge of System Administration.
+- 💡 &nbsp; A goal-oriented IT professional with extensive knowledge of System Administration.
 An aspiring Software Developer I enjoy exploring and learning new technologies.

-🎓 &nbsp; I'm currently studying Computer Science and Software Development at Western Governors University.
+- 🎓 &nbsp; I'm currently studying Computer Science and Software Development at Western Governors University.

+- 🌱 &nbsp; I’m currently learning JavaScript, C# and everything .NET